Othery: Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council’s operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.
-The Chaiman of the Parish Council until 2019 was Councillor Mervyn Winslade MBE who stood down at the May elections.
-After serving 44 years on the parish council.
+The chairman of the Parish Council until 2019 was Councillor Mervyn Winslade MBE who stood down at the May elections.
 At the first meeting of the newly elected council, Councillor Anthony Bostock was elected Chairman.
 He remained in post until his resignation in May 2021.
 Since May 2021 Councillor Andrew Tizzard has been Chairman.